Code-Institute-Submissions/codeinstituteproject1/README.md

  - validate music
  - validate video
  - validate book us

+The Results of this testing can be found [**here**](https://kev20006.github.io/codeinstituteproject1/Documentation-Files/Testing.html)

 To test the usablilty of the site I sent it to My Wife, My Mother and asked for peer review on the user centric design slack channel.
 Additionally at this stage I read through the website and looked for any spelling and grammar errors.
 (I also let my son test it, but he's only 10 months old, so his feedback wasn't that useful)